Helping Hand: Wichita Family Crisis Center

-WICHITA, Kan.
-(KWCH) During the last three months, nonprofits have felt the impact of COVID-19.
+During the last three months, nonprofits have felt the impact of COVID-19.
 Shelter and outreach are just a couple of the services the Wichita Family Crisis Center offers to survivors of domestic violence and human trafficking.

 "We've seen a lot of domestic violence in this community, even before the pandemic, and it's incredibly important that people have a safe place to go," said Amanda Meyers with the Wichita Family Crisis Center.